| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Red Light Cameras should be placed at the traffic light’s stop line regardless of the actual camera placement.

-Due to the limitation in the app with respects to two (or more) alerts in a very short space suppressing some alerts, UK policy is to never map red light cameras near Level Crossings.
-If you identify a Red Light Camera has been mapped at a Level Crossing, please remove it, or request support to have it removed.
+Due to limitations in the app, two (or more) alerts in a very short period are suppressed.
+UK policy is to never map red light cameras near Level Crossings.
+If you identify a Red Light Camera that has been mapped at a Level Crossing, please remove it, or request support to have it removed.

 Speed + Red Light Camera

-Often called “Speed On Green”, these new cameras are capable of enforcing both red lights, and speeding through the lights - even if the lights are on green.
+Often called “Speed On Green”, these cameras are capable of enforcing both red lights and speeding through the lights - even if the lights are on green.

-Again, as for just red light cameras, these speed on green cameras should be mapped on the traffic light stop line, rather than the camera location.
+Again, for just red-light cameras, these speed-on-green cameras should be mapped to the traffic light stop line, rather than the camera location.

 Dummy Cameras